tanfwong/sdr_notes/_sources/ch2/multithread.md

        your modified code to observe the results.
-   1. Instead of `std::recursive_mutex` in the implementation of `SharedPrinter` above, use `std::mutex` to construct the scoped clock.
+   1. Instead of `std::recursive_mutex` in the implementation of `SharedPrinter` above, use `std::mutex` to construct the scoped lock.
 Compile and test the resulting code.
 Explain what happens.
        ```{hint}
        If the program hangs, don't panic.
 You may press CTRL-Z to stop
        it.
 Then run `ps` to find out its process number and `kill -9